-Fat Tails In Monte Carlo Analysis vs Safe Withdrawal Rates
+Does Monte Carlo Analysis Actually Overstate Tail Risk In Retirement Projections?

 In the case of highly leveraged hedge funds, the reality is that it doesn’t matter if returns are mean-reverting in the long run, because a margin call can end a highly leveraged investor in a single day or week (as occurred in the famous case of Long-Term Capital Management).
 However, financial planning projections typically do rely on annual data (with annual withdrawals), not daily (or weekly or monthly) data.
 And, in the annual context, these kinds of extreme events are actually just a short-term distraction that vanish in long-term data!
 Instead, the problem is actually that Monte Carlo analysis may be overstating the dangers of failure by overestimating the frequency of long-term tail risk (in addition to overstating the potential upside in good scenarios)!

-And this distinction is especially important, given the popular tendency of financial advisors to reduce long-term return assumptions as a way of adjusting for Monte Carlo’s perceived understatement of tail risk.
+And this distinction is especially important given the popular tendency of financial advisors to reduce long-term return assumptions as a way of adjusting for Monte Carlo’s perceived understatement of tail risk.
 Recent academic research, such as the 2017 article Planning for a More Expensive Retirement by David Blanchett, Michael Finke, and Wade Pfau, urges that it is important to consider the planning consequences of forward-looking real portfolio returns in the 0% to 2% range (compared to a historical average of 5.9% for a 60/40 portfolio).

 To explore the potential impact of these reduced return assumptions, we can evaluate 10,000 new Monte Carlo simulations using the same standard deviation (11.2%) but a lower mean real return (2%), and then compare the Monte Carlo results to actual historical scenarios.